-Whether you remember the feeling from grade school, long family road trips or more recently during the climactic scene of a blockbuster film you didn’t want to miss, we’ve all had to “hold it.”
+Whether you remember the feeling from grade school, long family road trips or more recently, as you returned to working at an office rather than your kitchen table and realized your restroom is no longer conveniently near you, we’ve all had to “hold it.”
 It’s a terrible feeling and even worse idea.
 We’re talking about delaying urination or — as your 5-year-old self would call it — holding your pee.

 This practice, often in response to strict restroom-use policies in schools and sometimes even in the workplace, can lead to urinary tract infections, incontinence and damaged kidneys.
 It can also cause children of all ages — from kindergarten to high school — physical and emotional pain if it leads to accidents in the classroom, bed wetting during sleep, or issues related to urinary and bowel incontinence in the aftermath of frequent refusals of bathroom breaks during the school day.